 Whilst other parts of the world has seen booms in market gardening and small scale farming, the UK is still behind in seeing the huge benefits it has on both food systems and communities.
 It is our hope that this project will inspire those interested in food growing to take it on to a career… or for those that aren’t growing to take it on to feed their family or local community.

-The podcast (out now), academy, and later associated projects aim to give those people not only the inspiration but the knowledge and tools they need to make this a reality.
+The podcast, academy, and later associated projects aim to give those people not only the inspiration but the knowledge and tools they need to make this a reality.

 Behind the ideas, project, and building it right now are Chris (Fanfield Farm) and Jack (Jacks Patch).
 We are looking for a new team member to help us take the academy forward too.

 Chris worked much of his career as a radio presenter, moving in to running his own businesses in podcasting and marketing.
 However he had always wanted to work outside and grow vegetables since his visits to his Great Aunts Farm at a young age.

 When he met his wife Emily who shared the same dreams they proceeded to grow veg in every house they lived in.
 In 2018 they decided to make a plan to make this dream a reality but wanted to test it was right for them first.
 They turned up their entire front and back gardens into veg patches (the landlord was not happy), got two allotments, and rented a front garden.
 Chris and Emily went to work testing the theory and practices of growing and selling their produce at local farmers markets… they fell in love with it all!

 In 2019 and to cut a long story short, they turned a 3.7 acre field into an offgrid farm where they began to build their home and a farm.
 In 2.5 years the farm grew and delivered 4,500 veg boxes to homes around East Sussex.

 Chris is now working on a new project, consulting on growing projects across the South of England, and helping others to grow their own food.